amanmoar277/JSObject/README.md

 # JSObject
-A JS library which provides additional methods other then methods which Object provides in JS.
+A dependency free JS library which provides additional methods other then methods which Object provides in JS.

 ### Functions available
 ```